nikimanoledaki/nikimanoledaki.github.io/_posts/2022-09-25-Measure-the-energy-consumption-of-Flux-with-Prometheus-&-Kepler.md

   }
 }
 ```
+In the command above, the flag `--data-urlencode` is used to pass a Prometheus query in PromQL syntax.
+The result is piped to `jq` to transform it into json format.

-The query above measures the energy consumption of Pods in the `flux-system` namespace, where the Flux controllers are deployed.
+The query itself measures the energy consumption of all of the Pods in the `flux-system` namespace, where the Flux controllers are deployed.

-There are four Flux controllers, the controllers for Sources, Helm, Kustomize, and Notification resources.
+There are four Flux controllers.
+These are the controllers for Sources, Helm, Kustomize, and Notification resources.

 The command below returns the **sum** of the energy consumed by the Flux controllers:
 ```bash